-The average American opens their first credit card at 20 years old.
-It’s a valuable resource in emergencies and a great way to build a credit history, but is also a source of financial stress for thousands of Americans.
+According to the most recent data, 84% of Americans have at least one credit card.
+A credit card can be a valuable resource in emergencies and a great way to build a credit history, but it is also a source of financial stress for thousands of Americans.

 Understanding how debt accumulates and learning credit card debt statistics can help borrowers review their situation and create a plan to dig out of debt.

 - The average American has $7,951 in credit card debt.

 - Alaska has the most credit card debt of any state, with an average of $8,026 in 2022.

 - Iowa has the least debt, with a balance of $4,774 in 2022 and $4,587 in 2021.